A Capacity-Based Rationale for Multi-Head Attention: Experiments

-\paragraph{Qualitative phenomena.} We observe: (i) a \emph{sharp} F1 transition in a narrow $D_K$ window (capacity threshold) across all $(m,d_{\text{model}},h)$ (Fig.~\ref{fig:m256_d32} below and Fig.~\ref{fig:example-curves} in App.~\ref{app:exp-details-results}); (ii) a pronounced \emph{multi‑head advantage} for many $(m,d_{\text{model}})$, even though each query has a single target—splitting a fixed $D_K$ across more heads reduces interference from superposition (Fig.~\ref{fig:heads-min}); and (iii) the \emph{optimal} head count increases with compression $r{=}m/d_{\text{model}}$ (Fig.~\ref{fig:heads-min}), while per‑head width at the threshold remains modest.
+\paragraph{Qualitative phenomena.} We observe: (i) a \emph{sharp} F1 transition in a narrow $D_K$ window (capacity threshold) across all $(m,d_{\text{model}},h)$ (Fig.~\ref{fig:m256_d32} in this section and Fig.~\ref{fig:example-curves} in App.~\ref{app:exp-details-results}); (ii) a pronounced \emph{multi‑head advantage} for many $(m,d_{\text{model}})$, even though each query has a single target—splitting a fixed $D_K$ across more heads reduces interference from superposition (Fig.~\ref{fig:heads-min}); and (iii) the \emph{optimal} head count increases with compression $\lambda{=}m/d_{\text{model}}$ (Fig.~\ref{fig:heads-min}), while per‑head width at the threshold is modest.